ThomasPSpargo/COLOC-reporter/README.md

 If any SNPs are flagged as having a potentially flipped effect estimate, we:
 - Always repeat the GWAS and LD matrix consistency check in a dataset with these values flipped (see above)
-- Offer options (controlled by `--finemapQC_handleBetaFlips`) for proceding with finemapping and subsequent colocalisation analysis steps.
+- Offer options (controlled by `--finemapQC_handleBetaFlips`) for proceding with fine-mapping and subsequent colocalisation analysis steps.
 These options are to:
  - continue with an unchanged datset
  - omit (across all traits) any SNPs identified as having potentially erroneous encoding
  - to flip the direction of the beta statistic for those SNPs flagged on a trait-by-trait basis

- By default, we omit SNPs with putatively flipped effect estimates from the analysis, since these can substantially affect the SuSiE finemapping result.
+ By default, we omit SNPs with putatively flipped effect estimates from the analysis, since these can substantially affect the SuSiE fine-mapping result.

  The option to invert the effect estimates may improve convergence of SuSiE but should be used cautiously.
 This is because allele order has been harmonised between the the LD reference and the summary statistics, and therefore this flip is performed under the assumption of an allele order encoding error in the summary statistics.

 __Checking convergence__

-The number of iterations required for successful convergence of the SuSiE finemapping model is returned in the analysis log file.
+The number of iterations required for successful convergence of the SuSiE fine-mapping model is returned in the analysis log file.
 The [manuscript](https://doi.org/10.1371/journal.pgen.1010299) describing the approach notes that a high number of iterations can result from large inconsistencies between the LD matrix and the summary statistics.
-Considering the number of iterations required may help further identify if finemapping issues have occured.
+Considering the number of iterations required may help further identify if fine-mapping issues have occured.

 ### Outputs